5G-MAG/Getting-Started/pages/5g-multicast-broadcast-services/index.md

 ## ▶️ Using the tools
-Check the [TUTORIALS & DEVELOPER XCHANGES](https://www.5g-mag.com/tutorials) and check the wikis below for more information *Developers are working on it... stay tuned for news.
+Check the [TUTORIALS & DEVELOPER XCHANGES](https://www.5g-mag.com/tutorials) and check the wikis below for more information
+* We are working on it...

 ***

 ## ⭐ Related repositories